Nexmo/station/_documentation/olympus/messages/overview.md

 * Outbound media messages on Facebook Messenger.
 * Inbound text, media and location messages on Facebook Messenger.

-There may be bugs🐛 and quirks so we'd welcome your feedback-any suggestions you make help us shape the product.
+There may be bugs🐛 and quirks so we'd welcome your feedback - any suggestions you make help us shape the product.
 If you do need help, please email support@nexmo.com and include Messages API in the subject line.

 ## Contents